Skip to content

 bash

-sudo safecall user --create # interactive
+sudo safecall app users create # interactive

-sudo safecall user --delete # by email
+sudo safecall app users delete # by email

 Troubleshooting